Risingson/eveeyedocs/docs/privacy.md

 Your privacy is important to us.
 It is our policy to respect your privacy regarding any information we may collect from you across our website,  [https://eveeye.com/](https://eveeye.com/).

 Eveeye uses  [Matomo](https://matomo.org/)  (own-webspace-hosted) to analyze webiste and app use anonymized.
-The web-app complies with Do Not Track.
+The website complies with Do Not Track.

-Eveeye does not store any personally identifyable information.
+Eveeye does not store any personally identifyable information except email-addresses of website donators to manage nag-banner removal.
 We will protect that data within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.

 You are free to refuse to store your email-address or request for your personal information stored.